singhalyogesh/truecaller-sdk-v0.7/README.md

    ```

    Write all the relevant logic in onSuccesProfileShared(TrueProfile) for displaying the information you have just received      and onFailureProfileShared(TrueError) for handling the error and notify the user.

 9. You can trigger the Truecaller profile verification dialog anywhere in your app flow by calling the following method -        ```java TrueSDK.getInstance().getUserProfile()
     ```

+10. (Optional) Truecaller SDK gives you the capability to customize the profile dialog in multiple Indian languages.
+To do so,      add the following lines before calling the "getUserProfile()" method as mentioned in the above step -

+      ```java
+      Locale locale = new Locale("ru");
+      TrueSDK.getInstance().setLocale(locale);
+      ```
+     Note : In case the input locale is not supported, the profile will by default be shown in English language

- 10. (Optional)
+11. (Optional)
     You can set a unique requestID for every profile request with `TrueSDK.getInstance().setRequestNonce(customHash);`